pasharudenko/-test_assignment/README.md

 3. From the project root run `yarn`
 4. Run `yarn run backend:dev` to start the nest application
 5. Run `yarn run frontend:dev` to start the react application
+6. You will find backend available on `localhost:3000` and the frontend on `localhost:5173`